h8d13/KAES-ARCH/CONTRIBUTING.md

 ### Why?

 I've been called lasy.
 But my idea was more that, I'd like to be able to get a new mini-pc under the TV and not have to do 100 things manually, instead be able to install from my couch over a bluetooth keyboard and that in less than 15 minutes.
 A lot of dev work is hidden under toggles, settings files, etc...
 Here I can gather best practices as one unified script.

+### Downsides

+Being downstream from most things and interaction with system files as so can be a bit tricky.
+Has to be correct and accurate with some edge cases handled.
+Also thouroughly test from scratch, no cutting corners.